ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Exploring Lifecycle-Aware Service and FirebaseMessagingService on Android - <a href="https://medium.com/proandroiddev/exploring-lifecycle-aware-service-and-firebasemessagingservice-on-android-fcc89a2e9528" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Shimmering Text Animation in Jetpack Compose - <a href="https://medium.com/@kappdev/how-to-create-a-shimmering-text-animation-in-jetpack-compose-eb4a553d924c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Kappdev`**

-<blockquote>The Android lifecycle is important in managing the lifespan of various Android components, such as Activities, Fragments, Views, and…</blockquote>
+<blockquote>Welcome 👋 In this article, we’ll create a stunning Shimmering Text Animation in Jetpack Compose, perfect for a minimalistic loader ✨</blockquote>

 <h3>2.
 Best way to keep state in a ViewModel - <a href="https://medium.com/proandroiddev/best-way-to-keep-state-in-a-viewmodel-d8334712265" target="_blank" rel="noopener noreferrer">link</a></h3>